Baizho/android-tflite-activity-recognition/README.md

 This project explores on-device human activity recognition using smartphone sensor data and TensorFlow Lite.

-## Goal

-Build a complete embedded AI pipeline:

-1. Train a lightweight activity recognition model
-2. Convert the model to TensorFlow Lite
-3. Optimize the model for edge deployment
-4. Deploy the model inside an Android application
-5. Run on-device inference and benchmark latency
-6. Extend toward real-time sensor streaming and personalization

----

 ## Dataset

 Initial experiments use the UCI HAR (Human Activity Recognition) dataset.